fabou-uobaf/Helferlein/README.md

 * -c <INT>

-The minimal coverage at the overhang anchor site to be considered
+The minimal coverage at the overhang anchor site to be reported

 * -cc <INT>